bombasticSlacks/Aspirant/Game/Designing-Weapons.md

 nav_order: 2
 ---
 # Designing [[Weapons]]
 Through play and when creating a character, you may be asked to select a weapon.
-You can use one of the [[Example-Weapons]] or design your own.
+You can use one from the [[Equipment-List]] or design your own.
 Perhaps your character hales from a distant land which uses a unique weapon, or a blacksmith has an idea for a specialized weapon for your character's fighting style.

 To build a weapon:
 - Choose the [[#Quality|Quality]].